#cw: slavery

 Weakly A'viloh tried to sit up but every single part of his body protested.
 He hadn’t eaten anything in days except for a few crumbs of moldy hard bread they had thrown to their captives.
 Neither did all the bruises covering his body help, nothing dangerous that wouldn’t heal but it hurt nonetheless.
 He remembered the captain ordering his crew not to damage his cargo beyond repair, after all he still planned to sell them all.
 And yet A'viloh was quite sure one of them had broken his tail earlier that evening and apart from this he also felt pretty much beyond repair too.

-Suddenly something upstairs creaked dangerously followed by a loud crash and more shouting.
+Suddenly something upstairs creaked dangerously, followed by a loud crash and more shouting.
 Whatever was going on there, seemed to be more than a small problem.
 Maybe no one would see him distracted by the turmoil…

 With his eyes always fixed on the doorway he wrapped himself in the tattered rugs he had been given instead of his clothes and slowly crawled towards the stairs.
 He used the doorframe as support to get onto his feet but his legs felt so wobbly he more stumbled up the staircase than walked.
-However when he saw the chaos unfolded outside he froze in his his steps.
+However when he saw the chaos unfolding outside he froze in his his steps.

-One of the the two masts had broken and fallen sideways, maybe struck by the lightning A'viloh had heard earlier, causing a great amount of damage to the ship.
+One of the two masts had broken and fallen sideways, maybe struck by the lightning A'viloh had heard earlier, causing a great amount of damage to the ship.
 There was fire, bright and hot, greedily spreading itself over the deck of the ship and everyone seemed to run around without coordination, trying to put out the flames or pulling on some ropes, to at least keep the rest of the ship working.
 For a moment A'viloh just stared in disbelief before one realisation flared up clearly in his mind.

 The ship is going to sink.